bryceshirley/iris-gpubench/docs/building_docker_images.md

-If you need to build Docker images for benchmarking, you can use the provided `build_images.sh` script.
-This script will build images defined in the `Benchmark_Docker` directory.
-Here’s how to use it:

-Got it!
-Here is the combined section into a single step:

 ### Script to Build The Docker Images (Currently under development to integrate CI so may not work)

 To build Docker images for benchmarking, navigate to the `Benchmark_Docker` directory and execute the build script: